August 24, 1957– Stephen Fry:

 “It is a cliché that most clichés are true, but then like most clichés, that cliché is untrue.”

 I am a big P.G.
-Wodehouse booster and a fan of the early 1990s BBC series Jeeves And Wooster, based on the Wodehouse series of stories of Bertram Wooster, smartly played by Hugh Laurie, a well-intentioned, wealthy layabout with a habit of getting himself into trouble, and his brilliant valet, Jeeves, portrayed by Fry, who gets him out of trouble.
+Wodehouse booster, a fan starting in the early 1990s with the BBC series Jeeves And Wooster, based on the Wodehouse series of stories of Bertram Wooster, smartly played by Hugh Laurie, a well-intentioned, wealthy layabout with a habit of getting himself into trouble, and his brilliant valet, Jeeves, portrayed by Fry, who gets him out of trouble.
 This series is a true delight.
 You may have the pleasure of catching it currently on Hulu.
 The Husband and I were known to recreate scenes from the series for months after it aired.

 He has done over 50 films since his debut in Chariots Of Fire (1981).
 Other favorite Fry performances: Oscar Wilde in Wilde (1997), a role he was destined to play, with Jude Law as his love interest, and two of my all-time favorite films Gosford Park (2001) and Cold Comfort Farm (1995).